-- Participating Providers accept the Allowed Amount as full payment.
-You do not have to pay the difference between their total charges and the Allowed Amount. - If you use a Non-Participating Provider, your Plan pays the Allowed Amount and you must pay any balance between the Provider's charge and what your Plan pays.
+- Network Providers accept the Allowed Amount as full payment.
+You do not have to pay the difference between their total charges and the Allowed Amount. - If your Plan approves services with an Out-of-Network Provider for circumstances outside of the situations noted in the Out-of-Network Providers section on page 3, you Plan pays the Allowed Amount and you must pay any balance between the Provider's charges and what your Plan pays.